Use triage steps to determine priority, establish an assignee, share the incident, and more.

 - Assign - Assign the incident to an owner who will be responsible for seeing it through to resolution.

-- Resolve - Mark the issue Resolved.
+- Resolve - Mark the issue as ended.

 - Snooze - Snooze active incidents; cancel or change the settings for snoozed incidents.